Matthies/RubiChess/README.md

 # RubiChess
 Just another UCI compliant chess engine.
 Have a look at the ChangeLog for a detailed feature list.

+'UCI compliant' means that for best user experience you need a chess GUI like Arena, CuteChess or BanksiaGUI (just to name some free programs) and install RubiChess as an engine in this GUI.

-This started in 2016 as a private hobby project to practise programming in C++ and to see the engine improving compared to earlier releases.
+RubiChess development started in 2016 as a private hobby project to practise programming in C++ and to see the engine improving compared to earlier releases.
 Meanwhile some years later RubiChess got pretty competitive and is listed in most of the rankings and plays a lot of even big tournaments.